mootools/mootools-more/Docs/Interface/Accordion.md

 ### Arguments:

 1. togglers  - (*array*) The collection of Elements which will be clickable and trigger the opening of sections of the Accordion.
 2. elements  - (*array*) The collection of Elements the transitions will be applied to.
+3. container - (*element*, optional) A container Element for the Accordion, to which new Elements will be added when using addSection.
-3. options  - (*object*, optional) All the [Fx][] options in addition to options below.
+4. options   - (*object*, optional) All the [Fx][] options in addition to options below.

 #### Options: